 The Gini impurity evaluation table for different splitting features at root node

+To PD: Please convert this to image format

 Note that I highlighted the Gini impurity for the high weight group and the weighted Gini impurity for the last splitting choice.
 All high weight patients have a high stroke risk, and this drives the weighted impurity down to 0.356, the lowest of all possible splitting rules.
 Therefore, we choose the last rule to build our decision tree.
 After the first splitting, the decision tree now looks like the following.